Banbury warmth awaits all at one of Oxfordshires finest pubs, The Saye & Sele Arms

 DECEMBER 1ST 2018 MARKED THE START OF A NEW ERA AT THE SAYE & SELE ARMS IN BROUGHTON.

-A truly warm welcome awaits all who enter The Saye & Sele Arms from the new owners, Paul, Gale and Callum and their staff.
+A truly warm welcome awaits all who enter The Saye & Sele Arms from the new owners, since 1st December 2018, Paul, Gale and Callum and their staff.
 This lovely popular pub is located on the B4035 in the village of Broughton, North Oxfordshire, three miles West into the countryside from Banbury Cross, and is very handy for visitors to Broughton Castle, the ancestral home of Lord and Lady Saye & Sele, Blenheim Palace, the City of Oxford, Towcester, Stratford upon Avon and Warwick racecourses and of course the delightful Cotswolds, as well as close proximity to Silverstone Racetrack and Several top UK Motorsport Team Headquarters.

 The recently revamped wine menu, with more wines available by the glass, has been created from various parts of the world to reflect as many interesting avenues of taste to the discerning customer.